replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

 You can automate application installation by creating an installation command with the Replicated kots CLI, then adding the command to an existing CI/CD workflow.

 In an automated installation, you provide all the information required to install and deploy the application in the kots CLI `kots install` command, rather than through the Replicated admin console UI.
+After you install an application using automation with the kots CLI, you can optionally access the admin console by opening a port forward.

 For more information about the `kots install` command, see [install](/reference/kots-cli-install) in the kots CLI documentation.